Let's Squeak More

 “The Squeaky wheel gets the grease,” and in the words of renowned microbiologist Terry Grimmond “when it comes to sharps injuries in the United States, we need to squeak more.”

 In May 2014, I read a personal recount that brought home to me the reality of needlestick injuries and their impact on healthcare workers; it was a story of a nurse – someone who had dedicated her life to the care for others – who contracted HIV and Hepatitis C via a needlestick injury.
 In the months and years preceding this, sharps injuries had, in my mind, been merely a statistic – a large but impersonal number that could be recounted as an astonishing fact but held no personal reference.

 Four years later I am privileged to hear Karen Daley, the nurse in the story, share her very personal journey from sharps injury victim to sharps injury prevention advocate.
 Karen’s story represents one of the 320,000 healthcare workers that get stuck each year, she is one of the minority that contracts a life threatening disease, she is a nurse, a carer, and someone whose life was irrevocably altered by an encounter with an overfilled sharps container.

 "My injury didn't occur because I was careless or distracted or not paying attention to what I was doing.
 This injury and the life-threatening consequences I am now suffering should not have happened.
-And worst of all, this injury did not have to happen and would not have happened if a safer needle box system had been in place in my work setting."
+And worst of all, this injury would not have happened if a safer sharps container had been in place in my work setting."

 Karen Daley - former president of the American Nurses Association